plasma-group/pigi/packages/docs/src/spec/src/03-client/state-queries.rst

 Query Generation
 ****************

-Parsing Predicate ABI
+Parsing Predicate API
 =====================
-The `Predicate ABI`_ provided by each predicate specifies a list of queries that can be made to a specific predicate.
-For example, the ABI of the `SimpleOwnership`_ predicatespecifies the following function:
+The `Predicate API`_ provided by each predicate specifies a list of queries that can be made to a specific predicate.
+For example, the API of the `SimpleOwnership`_ predicatespecifies the following function:

 .. code-block:: json